pelias/documentation/leaflet-geocoder.md

     <script src="https://cdnjs.cloudflare.com/ajax/libs/leaflet/0.7.5/leaflet.js"></script>
     ```

-2. In the `<head>` section, immediately after the Leaflet lines, add references to the geocoder's CSS and JavaScript files.
-These files are from the GitHub repository you copied to your machine.
+2. In the `<head>` section, immediately after the lines you added for Leaflet, add references to the geocoder's CSS and JavaScript files.
+These files are from the zipped file you copied to your machine.

     ```html
     <link rel="stylesheet" href="../geocoding-tutorial/pelias-leaflet-geocoder.css">
     <script src="../geocoding-tutorial/pelias-leaflet-geocoder.js"></script>
     ```

 3. Save your edits and refresh the browser.
-It should still appear empty because you have not added any code to interact with these references.
+The webpage should still appear empty because you have not added any code to interact with these references.

 After adding these, your index.html file should look something like this.